Sunshine-Client/sunshine-client.github.io/README.md

-# sunshine-client.github.io
+# Sunshine Client
-This is Sunshine Client Website.
+This is Sunshine Client, a powerful texture pack for Minecraft Bedrock Edition that improves everything!
+Get it today in the [discord](https://discord.gg/ENwdAHjjtf).